TravisWheelerLab/DISPOSE/README.md

    % sudo service mysql start
 ```

-Navigate to the homepage (localhost) in browser, create an account for your database using the form, and make a submission.
+Navigate to the homepage (localhost) in browser, create an account for your database using the sign-up form, and make a submission.
 Feel free to read the 'Help' page to learn the features of the submission portal and results output.

 If your server has been additionally configured to be able to send emails, then the server will email the user's address when the results are ready to be viewed.